 Our Code applies to all Agency employees, including all levels of management, whether they are indeterminate, term, casual, student or seconded.
-As Governor in Council appointees, members are not subject to our Code because they follow a separate Code of Conduct for Members of the Agency.
+As Governor in Council appointees, members are not subject to our Code because they follow a separate Members Code of Conduct.

 Every employee, regardless of level or position, must accept and adhere to these values and expected behaviours as a condition of employment.
 Employees can also expect to be treated in accordance with these values.
 Breaches of our Code may result in disciplinary measures up to and including termination of employment.

 Values are demonstrated through behaviour.
 Therefore, employees should conduct themselves in accordance with the expected behaviours listed for each value.